YemmyAde/testDesign/README.md

 # Getting Started with Create React App

-This is a React, Typescript and tailwind css starter pack. (https://github.com/facebook/create-react-app).
+This is a React, Typescript and tailwind css project

 ## Available Scripts

-In the project directory, you can run to install all packages:
+To install all packages, in the project directory run
 ### `npm i`

-In the project directory, you can run:
+To start the project in a local server run:

-### `npm start`
+### `npm run start`

-Check src -> routes -> index.tsx for page routing

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.